EHB-MCT/assignment-2-TuurVanBergen/README.md

 - **Frontend:**
   - Collect user input via a responsive React-based form.
   - Manage form state using React Hooks and custom hooks for validation and submission logic.
+  - Fetch track data dynamically for visualization via `TrackDataContainer` and `useFetchTracks` hook.
 - **Backend:**
   - Store user data securely in a MongoDB database using a Node.js and Express API.
   - Modular structure with clear separation of concerns following the SOLID principles.
+  - Supports `GET` and `POST` routes for track management.
 - **Visualization:**
   - Fetch and visualize stored data in real-time (planned feature for future updates).